theswamphere/theswamp/menu.md

 permalink: /menu/
 ---

 Reducing friction for planning retreats or mini-conferences at The Swamp.
-Change requests and brainstorms welcome.
+Change requests and brainstorms welcome.  :leafy_green:

 # Entrees